thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 {{</ notice >}}

 Our query engine maintains one global revision that is updated anytime an input changes.
-Each query then tracks two revisions for it's cached value: `changed_at` and `verified_at`.
+Each query then tracks two revisions for its cached value: `changed_at` and `verified_at`.
 `changed_at` is updated to the current global revision whenever we execute a query and it's value changes.
 That means we run the function that produces its value and update our cache with a new value.
 If we produce a value that's the same as our current cached value, we don't update `changed_at`.

-`verified_at` is updated to the revision we've verified our query value hasn't changed, meaning it's safe to continue using the last changed at value.
-Note that `verified_at`, unlike `changed_at`, isn't necessarily updated to the global current revision, just whatever revision we've checked.
-We update `verified_at` when we execute a query.
-But we'll also update it when we can determine that a query's value couldn't have changed in a revision.

-This can happen when we check each query dependency and see it's `changed_at` revision precedes our query's `verified_at` revision.
-Since our queries are pure, if none of our dependencies change, we know our query hasn't changed and we can reuse our cached value as is.
+Where `changed_at` tracks the revision when a query changed, `verified_at` almost does the opposite.
+It tracks the last revision we confirmed our query value has not changed.
+Our implementation guarentees that for the range of revisions `changed_at...verified_at` our query value has not changed.
+On it's face this might sound trivial.

+Our query hasn't changed for any revision after `changed_at`...that's kind of the point of a `changed_at` revision.
+The value of `verified_at` comes from sharing work between queries.
+Let's say query A and B depend on a query C.
+Whenever we call A or B, we have to check if C is up to date.
+But for a given revision, we only need to do that once.
+If we call A first, it will update the `verified_at` of C, and then when we call B it sees C is verified and doesn't re-verify it.

+This guarantees we only traverse the dependency subgraph of C once per revision.
+Another nice property of is it lets us mark when a query executed but its value didn't change.
-When any dependency has changed, our engine executes our query.
-Our engine doesn't update our `changed_at` revision, yet.
+When our engine executes our query it doesn't update the `changed_at` revision immediately.
 First, it compares our new value with the cached value.
-If our execution produced an equal value, we leave our query's `changed_at` revision the same.
+If our execution produced an equal value, we leave our query's `changed_at` revision the same but update the `verified_at` revision.

 This is more important in practice than it might seem.
 Imagine a scenario where we make a trivial change in our source code, changing whitespace, adding a comment, etc.
 We have to rerun our parsing query.
 Upon desugaring, however, we produce the same AST, leaving our query's `changed_at` revision alone.
-Any query that depends on desugaring sees that old `changed_at` revision and knows it can use it's cached value.
+Any query that depends on desugaring sees that old `changed_at` revision and knows it can use its cached value.
 We've saved ourself from executing the remainder of our passes.

 With exposition out of the way, we can begin looking at some actual code.